Mahagon/ProtectMyFireplace/README.md

 # ProtectMyFireplace

-Create beautiful small fireplaces with optional trapdoors and protect them from being put out.
+Create cozy small fireplaces with optional trapdoors and protect them from being put out.

 ## Download and Description